te25son/the_cleissinator/README.md

 <h1 align="center">The Cleissinator</h1>

-The Cleissinator was created to automate the tedious task of logging on and downloading files off of our client's platform.
+The Cleissinator is a command line program created to automate the tedious task of logging on and downloading files off of our client's platform.
 It is the first part of a two-part program that creates projects using folders located in the Cleissinator's `DOWNLOAD_DIR`.
 The two parts are connected through a SFTP.

 *This page documents the use of the first part only.*